 RAN's event planner Somer Huntley (right) with Executive Drector Michael Brune and Events Coordinator Katie Steele at a party in New York.

 Story by Emily Brady.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.